 If your phone is old:

-Check battery health
+- Check battery health

-Replace battery if health is below 80%
+- Replace battery if it health is under 80%

 What You Should NOT Do